Yes. Our instructors are qualified to teach all ages and levels starting from ages 3 and up.

 In order to properly study your instrument, it is very important to practice in-between your lessons.
 We recommend if you don’t have a piano, to purchase a keyboard and later upgrade to a piano once the student is at a more advanced level.

 Depending on age and level, if you do not already have a guitar, your instructor will provide you with information on what guitar size and brand will be the best fit for the student.

 Yes.
 We do have some instructors who are members of MTAC.
-Our goal as a studio is to ensure we select the proper instructor to fit the needs of our students.
-Not all students are best for the certificate of merit program, therefore we do not encourage our students to participate, but it is an option if we feel the student would benefit from participating in the program.
+Our goal is to ensure we select the proper instructor to fit the needs of our students.
+Not all students are a good fit for the certificate of merit program, therefore we do not encourage our students to participate, but it is an option if we feel the student would benefit from participating in the program.

-All of our instructors complete a series of interviews to ensure they have: teaching experience, and/or a music degree, open philosophies of teaching, ability to teach all types of students, and are background checked against local and federal systems.
+We complete background and reference checks on all of our instructors to ensure they have: teaching experience, and/or a music degree, open philosophies of teaching, ability to teach all types of students, and are background checked against local and federal systems.